KaixoCode/CMBNEX/README.md

 If you run into any crashes/bugs, or you have feedback/questions, contact me over on Discord: `@Kaixo#0001`.

-I am making this synth publicly available for free, because I can't be bothered to go through the trouble of settings up an entire webshop for this.
+I am making this synth publicly available for free, because I can't be bothered to go through the trouble of setting up an entire webshop for this.
 But it would be awesome if you would consider donating!

 [![paypal](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/kaixo1/10)